brazzy/kohana-transactional/README.md

 * `TRUE` makes all actions in that controller transactional
 * `FALSE` makes all actions non-transactional (can be used to override parent class setting)
 * An array containing the names of actions (without the `action_` prefix) makes exactly those actions transactional
+* the setting can be inherited and (if necessary) overridden in subclasses

 So if you have a base class all your controllers inherit from, then making all your actions transactional is a matter of adding this single line: